 Even though these feel like lonely and isolating times, you are not alone: We're all trying to figure out how to navigate this new (yet temporary) norm.
 However, it's also important to keep in mind that none of this is normal so we can't expect our eating to be either.

 And that's OK, but we can still try to do our best each day.
-To help, we reached out to two registered dietitians on how to avoid stress eating while we're stuck at home.
+To help, we reached out to two registered dietitians on how to avoid stress eating while we're home.

 1. Set Boundaries